Legalization

 What should I do if my students request legalization for several countries?

-What should I do if the candidate results documents have arrived at our school, but the Diploma results sheet is missing for a particular candidate(s).
+What should I do if the candidate results documents have arrived at our school, but the DP results certificate is missing for a particular candidate(s)?

 Check to see if there has been a legalization request for the candidate(s).
 The legalization process will take more time to process than the production of the non-legalized certificates.
 Any legalized results documents will be sent separately.

-If you have any questions regarding Legalization, please contact support@ibo.org.
+If you have any questions regarding legalization, please contact [email protected].